 Continuing a tradition with these Herb and Garlic Yeast Rolls

 Every year around Thanksgiving, my intention is to share a new dinner roll recipe with you.
 It must be special without being fussy.
 The recipe must be go well with a varied menu.
 Most important?
 They must taste good with leftover turkey.

 - Browned Butter and Rosemary Dinner Rolls,

-- My Favorite Dinner Rolls (for the purists), or our all-time family favorite,
+- My Favorite Dinner Rolls (our all-time family favorite)

 - Helen Corbitt’s Monkey Bread (Not the cinnamon-sugar kind.
 This one is all butter!)
 In all these recipes except for the Monkey Bread, I make simple round balls out of the dough and place them into round pans.
 Check out my video for an easy way to do this.